 How Michigan Auto Law can help with your truck crash

 If you’re a lawyer and you need help with your truck accident case, take a look at our online guide, Help for attorneys handling truck accident cases.
-Here’s a blog on understanding truck driver hours of service and another on how to nab the tired trucker in a deposition.
+Here’s a blog on understanding truck driver fatigue and another on how to nab the tired trucker in a deposition.

-If you’ve been in a truck accident in Michigan, call (800) 777-0028 to speak with one of our truck accident attorneys today.
+If you’ve been in a truck accident in Michigan, call (800) 777-0028 to speak with one of our truck accident lawyers today.
 The call and the advice is free.